 Can I backup or sync my files using Gmail, Yahoo, or any other free email service?

-Yes, if the service supports SMTP and POP3 or IMAP4.
+Yes, if you are using SyncBackPro V8 (or older), and if the service supports SMTP and POP3 or IMAP4.
 Many free email services do support these requirements, but do not enable their use by default.
 For example, with Gmail you must enable it:

 - Login to your Gmail account